jimmy1016-coder/D2C2/README.md

 }</pre>

 ### Acknowledgement
-The implementation of BLIP relies on resources from <a href="https://github.com/salesforce/ALBEF">ALBEF</a>, <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, and <a href="https://github.com/rwightman/pytorch-image-models/tree/master/timm">timm</a>.
+The implementation of D2C2 relies on resources from <a href="https://github.com/salesforce/BLIP">BLIP</a>, <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, <a href="https://github.com/anosorae/IRRA.git">IRRA</a> and <a href="https://github.com/rwightman/pytorch-image-models/tree/master/timm">timm</a>.
 We thank the original authors for their open-sourcing.